The Prince of Thieves: Production

 Alexander Dumas' 1872 novel was translated into French from an 1836 romance by Pierce Egan.

 The idea for making the film came from Charles Schneer who worked for producer Sam Katzman.
 Katzman enjoyed making films from books in the public domain and Schneer discovered the title listed among the works of Alexander Dumas.
 Schneer's original intent was to write an original scenario just using the title, but once he had the work translated into English, Katzman wanted an adaptation of the book.

 At this stage in his career, Katzman specialised in shooting musicals for Columbia over nine days with a budget of $140,000.
-He was so enthused by this project but he arranged to secure a budget of $400,000, including $100,000 for cast, and colour photography.
+He was so enthused by this project that he arranged to secure a budget of $400,000, including $100,000 for cast, and colour photography.

 George Plympton was reported as working on the script in January 1947.
 Jon Hall's casting was announced in March.

-At one stage three people were directing the film - Max Nosseckwith the main cast, Derwin Abrahams on the silent sequences, and Howarth Bretheron with the action sequences.
+At one stage three people were directing the film – Max Nosseckwith the main cast, Derwin Abrahams on the silent sequences, and Howarth Bretheron with the action sequences.

 The censor objected to depictions of Friar Tuck being interested in worldly pleasures and the character had to be toned down.

+Critical reception

-Critical receptionAllmovie called the film a "decided B-picture effort" and wrote that its Cinecolor "lacked the glowing luster" of the Technicolor used in the earlier The Bandit of Sherwood Forest; he also noted that the soundtrack was mostly stock music from the Columbia library.
-The reviewer also noted the movie's aim at younger audiences and male filmgoers, and concluded: "The one true oddity in the movie, and its most offbeat element, is the presence of Patricia Morison as Lady Marian, who seems to be exercising some of the shrewishness than would finally put her on the map as an actress, by way of the Broadway stage, a year later in Cole Porter's Kiss Me, Kate.
+AllMovie called the film a "decided B-picture effort" and wrote that its Cinecolor "lacked the glowing luster" of the Technicolor used in the earlier The Bandit of Sherwood Forest; he also noted that the soundtrack was mostly stock music from the Columbia library.
+The reviewer also noted the movie's aim at younger audiences and male filmgoers, and concluded: "The one true oddity in the movie, and its most offbeat element, is the presence of Patricia Morison as Lady Marian, who seems to be exercising some of the shrewishness that would finally put her on the map as an actress, by way of the Broadway stage, a year later in Cole Porter's Kiss Me, Kate.
 All of these disparate elements may not hold together ideally, but with a running time of scarcely more than an hour and a cast that is trying hard to make it all fun, it's impossible for a picture like this to go far wrong, even if it gets nowhere near to being high art, either".
 TV Guide called the film "mainly a kiddie picture" and noted that "of the Merry Men, it is Mowbray as Friar Tuck who steals the show with a performance that borders on slapstick".